3mil1/social_full/social-network/README.md

 ### Chat
 The user is able to send private messages/emojis to users that he/she is following.
 Groups have a common chat room, so if a user is a member of the group he/she is able to send and receive messages to this group chat.
+Notification about new message will be shown.
 - - - -

 ### Notifications
 A user will be notified if he/she:

-* has a private profile and some other user sends him/her a following request
+* has a private profile and some other user sends him/her a following request (mandatory)
-* receives a group invitation, so he can refuse or accept the request
+* receives a group invitation, so he can refuse or accept the request (mandatory)
-* is the creator of a group and another user requests to join the group, so he can refuse or accept the request
+* is the creator of a group and another user requests to join the group, so he can refuse or accept the request (mandatory)
-* is member of a group and an event is created
+* is member of a group and an event is created (mandatory)
+* new comment to user post will be added (optional)
+* group access will be opened for user (optional)